jrpotter/portfolio/README.md

 ```

 in the root directory of this project.
 Of course, the above can be adapted to
 match your environment of choice.

+## Hoogle

-For Hoogle support, please run:
+For Hoogle support, just run:

 ```
 hoogle generate --database=hoogle/portfolio.foo
 ```

 We point to this local directory to avoid any possible permission errors that
-may arise.
+may arise within our nix build.

+## Hot Reloading

+We use ghcid and a script adapted from miso's `sample-app-jsaddle` to provide
+hot reloading.
+A `reload` script will exist in the `PATH` of the backend and
+frontend once we enter the shell to invoke hot reloads.